Cook Trading

 Cook (stylized as COOK, officially Cook Trading Ltd) is a Sittingbourne, England–based manufacturer and retailer of frozen ready meals, founded in 1997 by Edward Perry and Dale Penfold.

-Perry ran the business with his brother James from 2000 to 2009.
-After Penfold's retirement in 2017, Perry began leading the company alongside his sister Rosie as co-chief executive officer.

-Cook products are also stocked in independent retailers and farm shops in Northern England.
-The company also stocks a small range of specialised non-frozen goods supplied by Cotswold Fayre.

 History

 Cook was founded in 1997 by Edward Perry and Dale Penfold as a frozen meals shop in Farnham.

 In March 2005, Cook opened a new kitchen facility in Sittingbourne.
 In 2006, Cook's official website was launched, enabling home delivery across the UK.
 Cook was a founding member of B Corp UK in 2013.

 The company opened its 100th shop at Poynton, Cheshire in March 2024.